-- a. \[\script{SC-100}, Plaintiff's Claim and ORDER to Go to Small Claims Court \] - b.
-SC-120, Defendant's Claim and ORDER to Go to Small Claims Court - c.
-Order for examination (This form must be personally served.
-Check the form that was served):
+the form to be fitted with the court at teast 5 days before the nearing.
+3 I served the person in 1 a copy of the documents checked below: a.
+SC-100, Plaintiff's Claim and ORDER to Go to Small Claims Court 4 b. \square SC-120, Defendant's Claim and ORDER to Go to Small Claims Court c. \square Order for examination (This form must be personally served.
+Check the form that w vas s

-Note: The court can issue a civil arrest warrant if the served party does not come to court only if the order for examination was personally served by a registered process server, sheriff, marshal, or someone appointed by the court. - (1) SC-134, Application and Order to Produce Statement of Assets and to Appear for Examination - (2) AT-138/EJ-125, Application and Order for Appearance and Examination - d. ☐ Other (specify):
+Note: The court can issue a civil arrest warrant if the served party does not come to court only if the order for examination was personally served by a registered process server, sheriff, marshal, or someone appointed by the court.

+(1) SC-134, Application and Order to Produce Statement of Assets and to Appear for Examination d. ☐ Other (specify):

+(2) AT-138/FL-125, Application and Order for Appearance and Examination